Armin S.: Lawsuits filed against BNP Paribas

 On 5 July 2017, Armin S. commented that the lawsuit would not have been necessary if, in 2015, BNP had simply acknowledged that it had made a mistake and had also broken the erroneous trade rules, then tried to negotiate a settlement on the €163 million trade.
 He reemphasized that the third largest bank in Europe, with (then) €42 billion in gross annual income, should have trading systems and risk management that actually works, rather than simply relying on "arrogance...
-They think they're the best and smartest - which they often are - but as soon as something goes against them, they ignore you."
+They think they're the best and smartest — which they often are — but as soon as something goes against them, they ignore you."

-In July 2017, after Armine S. filed his lawsuit, Swiss-based lawyer and financial controller Michael Lusk wrote an article questioning "Do banks' internal control systems work?", and discussing how Armine S. had approached the Federal Financial Supervisory Authority (BaFin) of Germany, as well as the European Central Bank (ECB), to highlight that BNP put the German and European financial system at risk by not spotting the mistake in their risk management programs and thereby violated supervisory rules of the ECB.
-Why BNP did not spot the mistake in their risk management and thereby violated supervisory rules by the European Central Bank remains unknown.
+In July 2017, after Armin S. filed his lawsuit, Swiss-based lawyer and financial controller Michael Lusk wrote an article questioning "Do banks' internal control systems work?", and discussing how Armin S. had approached the Federal Financial Supervisory Authority (BaFin) of Germany, as well as the European Central Bank (ECB), to highlight that BNP put the German and European financial systems at risk by not spotting the mistake in their risk management programs and thereby violated supervisory rules of the ECB.

-In September 2018, Armine S. filed a €152 million lawsuit in BNP's home country of France.
-The applicable statute of limitations set a three-year deadline (4 December 2018) to file in France, and the German courts had not yet moved forward on his May 2017 lawsuit; in addition, this also allowed for the possibility of the German court ruling that Germany was not the relevant jurisdiction for the lawsuit.
+In September 2018, Armin S. filed a €152 million lawsuit in BNP's home country of France.
+The applicable statute of limitations set a three-year deadline (4 December 2018) to file in France, and the German courts had not yet moved forward on his May 2017 lawsuit; in addition, this also allowed for the possibility of the German court ruling that Germany was not the relevant jurisdiction for the lawsuit, which indeed it did on 26 February 2019.
 Coincident with his filing in France, he increased his claim in the German District Court to €6 million, still concerned about the legal fees in Germany should he lose a full €163 million lawsuit.